-Our Savings business is based on a recently developed digital savings platform, which we launched in 2020.
-Over the last year we made full use of our modern mobile app and self-service portal by raising approximately £350m of funding through our e-saver proposition.
-Customers can open accounts in a matter of minutes using the latest digital facial and fingerprint recognition technology and swiftly fund accounts through Faster Payments.
+Our Savings business is based on a modern, digital savings platform, which we launched in 2020.
+Over the last year we made full use of our powerful mobile app and self-service portal by raising approximately £570m of funding through our e-saver proposition.
+Customers can open accounts in a matter of minutes using the latest facial and fingerprint recognition technology and swiftly fund accounts through Faster Payments.
 Our mobile app is available from the Apple App Store and Google Play.
 New accounts are for fixed terms typically ranging from 1 to 5 years providing customers with certainty over the interest they earn and providing Castle Trust Bank with certainty over our funding.
-When a fixed term product matures, it becomes an easy access account enabling customers to choose to reinvest their funds into another fixed term product, keep them in the easy access account whilst they decide what to do or return the funds to their nominated bank account.
+When a fixed term product is not reinvested during the maturity period, the funds are moved to a maturity holding account enabling customers additional time and flexibility to choose to their reinvestment options.

 Unlike many of our competitors, Castle Trust Bank can serve both the ISA and non-ISA savings markets and we have deep experience in executing pricing strategies in both arenas to achieve our funding requirements.
-This was particularly important in 2022 as interest rates rose.
-We raise funding at low acquisition costs by working with price comparison websites and work with a funding partner, Flagstone, to provide us with an additional way to raise funding.
-This year we started using QR codes in our literature to help customers quickly access the information they need.
-We continue to capture automation opportunities and joined the Pay UK Cash ISA Transfer Service, which will make ISA transfer more efficient for both our customers and our colleagues.
+This was particularly important in 2023 as interest rates rose allowing us to optimise our cost of funds.
+We raise funding at very low acquisition costs by sourcing via non-commercial price comparison websites and have a partnership with Flagstone, a deposit aggregator, to provide us with an additional distribution channel to raise funding as required.
+We continue to invest in our digital proposition and have launched new versions of our mobile App with additional features including maturity instructions and introduced a new digital process for customers to apply for ISA transfers from other providers.

-Our understanding of our Savings customers is developed further through regular customer surveys.
-In our latest survey we received a net promoter score of +20.
+Our understanding of our savings customers is developed through regular customer surveys.
+In our latest survey we received a net promoter score of +33 which compares favourably with our peer group.
 We understand that the most important thing for our customers is knowing that their savings are safe.
 Customers benefit from saving with a bank with a robust business model and retail customers are protected by the Financial Services Compensation Scheme ("FSCS") up to a maximum of £85,000 per eligible investor.
+Drawing on further feedback from our customers, we introduced a new initiative where we plant a tree for every online savings account that is opened and have now planted just under 10,000 trees.
+In parallel, we moved more of our communications away from paper to digital.